vijaynathani/Agile22Sep/README.md

 All transgressions are recorded and reported to ICICI.

 All slides, exercises, and course material will be kept in this repository during the training.
-This repository will be deleted 2 calendar days after the training is over.
+This repository will be deleted 4 days after the training is over.